lse-my470/lectures/User_guides/MY470_Three-Ways-to-Use-GitHub-COMMANDLINE.md

 $ This is a fourth
 ```
 After each command line you need to press Enter (or Return) in order to execute it.
 On the command line (terminal) on your machine, the text before the $ or > is the user, Computer Name (after @) and (often) the directory that you are currently working in.
 The commands are typed after the > or $.
-In the example below BrookSJ is the user and MY470 is the folder.
+In the example below BrookeSJ is the user and MY470 is the folder.
 Notice that slashes go in different directions in Windows, **but not in a Git Bash shell**.
 ```
 # Windows
 C:\Users\BrookeSJ\Documents\MY470>